eclipse-openj9/openj9-docs/docs/xxjitservertimeout.md

 |`-XX:JITServerTimeout`           | Set the timeout value in milliseconds for socket operations | 30000 ms for the JITServer process and 10000 ms when OpenJ9 is launched as a client VM                                                                                    |

-## Explanation

-The default values should be reasonable for most use cases.

 ## See also

 - [JITServer technology](jitserver.md)